What is microplastic?

 Microbeads are a type of microplastic that’s intentionally added to health and beauty products like soaps, scrubs, and toothpaste as an exfoliant or abrasive agent.
 To give you some sense of scale, a single tube of toothpaste can contain as many as 300,000 microbeads.

 Plastic microbeads first started appearing in products about 50 years ago and quickly began to replace natural ingredients.
 Like microfibers, microbeads are so small that they pass through filters and enter our oceans in wastewater discharges.
-Many countries have already enacted bans on microbeads, though they’re still produced in some parts of the world.
+Most countries have already enacted bans on microbeads, but they are still produced in some parts of the world.

 Microplastic from the breakdown of larger plastics